Image source: JoakimOlofsson

 Yuen: “They are weak because we have magic.
 If we are just normal people, the-“

 The spirits before Yuen begin to twist and convulse.
-Then like a snake, their bodies quickly slither like snakes into the darkness.
+Then, their bodies quickly slither like snakes into the darkness.
 Yuen retreats a little while making a disgusted face.

 Yuen: “Accursed spirits!”